Phala-Network/phala-wiki-next/content/en-us/docs/phala-network/technical-specification.md

     parent: "phala-network"
 ---

-This document describes the the technical specification of Phala Network including the overall protocol and the detailed data structure and algorithm.
+This document describes the technical specification of Phala Network including the overall protocol and the detailed data structure and algorithm.
 It's still a work-in-progress.

 ## Blockchain Entities